Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 *it tastes great with cold cereal too!

-*use the vanilla and date free version to make hot soups creamy
+*use the vanilla extract and date free version to make hot soups creamy

 *bake with it when it calls for cow’s milk